JanWilczek/wolf-sound-blog/_posts/fx/2021-10-22-allpass-filter.md

 ### Phaser

 Do you know what's the effect applied to guitars on [Van Halen's Eruption](https://www.youtube.com/watch?v=M4Czx8EWXb0&ab_channel=VanHalen-Topic)?
 That's a *phaser*: an effect that sweeps notches through the spectrum of the input signal.
-One of the ways to implement a phaser is to use a chain of allpass filters, whose output is summed with the direct path [3,4,5].
+One of the ways to implement a digital phaser is to use a chain of allpass filters, whose output is summed with the unfiltered input signal [3,4,5].

 ### Phase Equalization

-Different microphones may introduce different delays at different frequencies.
-Mixing them via summation could cause phase cancellation regardless of whether we invert the phase of one of the signals.
-We can correct it only by selectively adjusting the phase delay of frequency components of one of these signals.
-What is the system that can change phase delay without changing the magnitude of a frequency component?
+Different microphones may introduce different frequency-dependent delays.
+Mixing their signals via summation could cause phase cancellation regardless of whether we invert the phase of one of the signals or not.
+We can prevent it only by selectively adjusting the phase delay of the frequency components of one of these signals.
+What is the system that can change the phase delay without changing the magnitude of a frequency component?
 I hope that you know the answer by now 🙂.

 ## Example Allpass VST Plugin

-In [Reaper's ReaEQ VST plugin](https://www.reaper.fm/reaplugs/) there is an allpass filter available.
+In [Reaper's ReaEQ VST plugin](https://www.reaper.fm/reaplugs/), there is an allpass filter available.

 ![]({{ page.images | absolute_url | append: "/ReaEQAllpass.webp" }}){: width="80%" alt="ReaEQ plugin window with the allpass filter selected."}
 _Figure {% increment figureId20211022 %}.
 Allpass filter in the Reaper's ReaEQ VST plugin._

-How to observe the frequency-dependent phase cancellation with parallel allpass?
+How to observe the frequency-dependent phase cancellation with a parallel allpass?
 Here's a quick tutorial:

 ![]({{ page.images | absolute_url | append: "/ReaEQAllpassAppliedMaster.webp" }}){: alt="Application of a parallel allpass filter with ReaEQ to create a notch."}
 _Figure {% increment figureId20211022 %}.
 Application of a parallel allpass filter with ReaEQ to create a notch._

 Steps to reproduce:

-1. Load an audio track to Reaper and double it.
+1. Load an audio track to Reaper and duplicate it.
 1. Add [Reaper's ReaEQ VST plugin](https://www.reaper.fm/reaplugs/) to *one* of the tracks.
 1. Open the plugin and remove all but 1 frequency bands.
 1. Change the type of the remaining frequency band to "All Pass".
 1. While listening to the master track, change the "Frequency [Hz]" parameter of the allpass.
-Can you hear the frequency component being removed?
+Can you hear the notch in the frequency spectrum?
 1. You can also load ReaEQ on the master track and observe the notch there.

 Have fun! 🎧

 ## Summary

 In this article, we have discussed an allpass filter.
-Now you understand
+Now, you understand

 * what is an allpass filter,
-* what types of musically useful allpass filter exist,
+* what types of musically useful allpass filters exist,
 * how to implement them,
-* how they can be applied to achieve various effects,
+* how they are applied in various effects,
-* how to use an allpass filter in a DAW plugin.
+* how to use an allpass filter in a DAW.

 Thank you for reading!
 If you enjoyed the article and want to learn even more, [sign up for my newsletter]({% link newsletter.md %})!
 You will become an expert in digital audio effects without the need to read thick books on DSP.